Barrick Gold Corporation (GOLD)'s Financial Results Comparing With New Gold Inc. (NYSEAMERICAN:NGD) | New Business Observer

 Liquidity

-The current Quick Ratio of Barrick Gold Corporation is 1.5 while its Current Ratio is 2.5.
-Meanwhile, New Gold Inc. has a Current Ratio of 2.3 while its Quick Ratio is 1.3.
-Barrick Gold Corporation is better positioned to pay off its short-term and long-term debts than New Gold Inc.
+The Current Ratio and a Quick Ratio of Barrick Gold Corporation are 2.5 and 1.5.
+Competitively, New Gold Inc. has 2.3 and 1.3 for Current and Quick Ratio.
+Barrick Gold Corporation’s better ability to pay short and long-term obligations than New Gold Inc.

-Roughly 72.1% of Barrick Gold Corporation shares are held by institutional investors while 55.1% of New Gold Inc. are owned by institutional investors.
-Insiders held roughly 0.1% of Barrick Gold Corporation’s shares.
+Institutional investors held 72.1% of Barrick Gold Corporation shares and 55.1% of New Gold Inc. shares.
+Barrick Gold Corporation’s share held by insiders are 0.1%.
 Comparatively, 3.6% are New Gold Inc.’s share held by insiders.

 Performance